topherbullock/garden-runc-release/docs/rootless-containers.md

 root@ubuntu-xenial:~# gdn setup
 ```

-This command is responsible for mounting cgroups and configuring some iptables chains
+This command is responsible for mounting cgroups and configuring iptables chains
 (both of which still require root permissions at the moment).

 ## Step 2: Start the `gdn` server